abdulrehmanjaved-1/real-time-work-station/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## how to do migrations from app code to Supaase through drizzle?

+First step is to generate schemas to migrations folder then run migration script by src/lib/supabase/db.ts .

+## Difference in schemas of migrations folder and lib folder?

+What we pull from database is coming in migration folder and what we want to migrate to Database is in lib directory.